Labelled well-quasi-order for permutation classes: Minimal Bad Sequences

 All we require about minimal bad sequences, other than their existence, is the following result of Nash-Williams stating that their proper closures are wqo.
 A strengthening of this result has been given by Gustedt~\cite[Theorem~6]{gustedt:finiteness-theo:}; indeed, \cite{gustedt:finiteness-theo:} contains a more thorough treatment of all of the material in this section.

-\begin{proposition}[Nash-Williams~{\cite[Proof of Lemma 2]{nash-williams:on-well-quasi-o:}}] If $(X,\le)$ is a quasi-order and $S=\{x_1,x_2,\dots\}$ is a minimal bad sequence from $X$, then $S^{\suplessthan}$ is wqo \footnote{One might wonder if $S^{\suplessthan}$ is ever lwqo under these hypotheses.
-Of course, this could only be true if $(X,\le)$ were to consist of objects that could be labeled, as lwqo simply cannot be defined in the abstract setting of quasi-orders.
-When $X$ is a permutation class (or graph class), $S^{\suplessthan}$ \emph{cannot} be lwqo.
+\begin{proposition}[Nash-Williams~{\cite[Proof of Lemma 2]{nash-williams:on-well-quasi-o:}}] If $S=\{x_1,x_2,\dots\}$ is a minimal bad sequence in a quasi-order $(X,\le)$, then its proper closure $S^{\suplessthan}$ is wqo \footnote{One might wonder if $S^{\suplessthan}$ is ever lwqo under these hypotheses.
+For us to be able to define lwqo, $(X,\le)$ must consist of objects with ground sets that can be labelled.
+When~$X$ is a permutation class (or graph class), $S^{\suplessthan}$ \emph{cannot} be lwqo.
 This is because $S^{\suplessthan}$ is a class itself and has an infinite basis (the minimal elements of $S$, of which there must be infinitely many), but lwqo permutation classes must have finite bases by Proposition~\ref{prop-lwqo-fin-basis} (and as already remarked, the analogous result holds for graph classes).}. \end{proposition} \begin{proof} Suppose to the contrary that $S^{\suplessthan}$ is not wqo, so it contains a bad sequence $y_1,y_2,\dots$.
 By the definition of $S^{\suplessthan}$, there is a function $f$ such that $y_n<x_{f(n)}$ for all $n\ge 1$.
 Choose $m$ such that

 We claim that